by Rita Dixon | Mar 31, 2026 | Family Law and Probate Law

 by Rita Dixon | Mar 27, 2026 | Family Law

-Divorce tends to create scenarios that many people do not anticipate.
+How To Prepare For Divorce in Texas Divorce tends to create scenarios that many people do not anticipate.
 Therefore, at least at the beginning of a case, you should take some time to process.
-How you begin your divorce case will set the tone for the rest of the proceedings.
-This in turn means that a...
+How you begin your divorce case will set the tone for the rest of the...

 by Rita Dixon | Mar 25, 2026 | Family Law and Probate Law